10 Easy Ways to Send Large Files Over Email

 1. Google Drive — Best for Gmail Users

-Google Drive is a cloud storage service by Google and comes as a part of the Microsoft Office Suite.
-It allows users to upload large files and even folders to the cloud and share them via email.
-Google Drive works for anyone with a Gmail account and gives users 15 GB of free cloud storage.
+Google Drive is a cloud storage service from Google, part of the Microsoft Office Suite.
+It allows users to upload large files and folders to the cloud and share them via email.
+Gmail users get 15 GB of free storage.

 Built-in Google Drive support

-• Drive Link is for files created using other Google services like Google Docs, Sheets, Slides, or Forms.
+• Drive Link: For files from Google Docs, Sheets, Slides, or Forms.

-• Attachment is for files that weren’t created using these services.
+• Attachment: For files not created with these services.

-Google Drive isn’t just for Gmail users only as it can also integrate with other email apps but the majority of them have their native alternatives.
-When using Google Drive make sure to clean up your old files regularly to ensure that your 15 GB isn’t filled with unnecessary data.
+Google Drive can also integrate with other email apps, but most have native alternatives.
+Make sure to regularly clean up old files to keep your 15 GB from filling with unnecessary data.

 2. OneDrive — Best for Outlook Users